David Choi: Forever and Ever (2011–2016)

 During his 2011 tours, Choi sang two songs he wrote the year before, "You Were My Friend" and "This and That is Life".
 He has said that a third album will include these two songs.
 On July 7, 2011, Choi released his third music video, for his single "By My Side", once again a collaboration with Wong Fu Productions.
 Choi also started to help his father, Ray Choi, in uploading YouTube videos of him playing the autoharp.
 His song "I Choose Happiness", of which the instrumental version is used in KevJumba and Wong Fu Productions videos, was also chosen to be used in the 2011 film Lucky starring Colin Hanks.
 It was also featured in an episode of ABC's Make It or Break It.
-Choi released his third album, Forever and Ever on October 25, 2011.
+Choi released his third album, Forever and Ever, on October 25, 2011.

 Tours

 Choi's first tour, from November 12 to 19, 2009, was in the West Coast cities of San Diego, Los Angeles, San Francisco, Portland, and Seattle, as well as in Vancouver, British Columbia, Canada.

-In 2010 Choi embarked on his second tour singing live in the East Coast cities of Washington DC, New York, Boston, and Chicago as well as Toronto, Ontario, Canada.
+In 2010 Choi embarked on his second tour singing live in the East Coast cities of Washington, D.C., New York, Boston, and Chicago as well as Toronto, Ontario, Canada.
 The year after, he visited those few cities again.

 In August 2010, Choi went to Singapore for vacation and to tour.
 He was there for eleven days, and on his vacation day, he went to Sentosa and Night Safari.
 In 2011, he went on a short tour around North America again: "Spring Tour" included Houston, Chicago, and Hawaii.
 He also frequented Korea.

 In summer 2011, Choi announced another tour – his first continental Asia-Pacific tour (with a focus on Southeast Asia).
 He went to Hong Kong, Indonesia, Philippines, Singapore, Malaysia and Australia.
 In Australia, Choi was supported by Australian acts Amelia Jae and Jayesslee.
 In Singapore, he had Inch Chua do introductory songs and sing his and Kina Grannis' "My Time With You".
 Again on this tour, Choi went to small venues, like the 245-capacity Esplanade Recital Studio.

 On his tours, Choi has meet-and-greet sessions with his fans.

 In January 2012, Choi announced his Forever and Ever USA/Canada tour.
 He went to 20 cities across the US and Canada, starting in Phoenix on February 2 and ending in Chicago on April 2.
 In May, Choi started on his third tour to the Asia-Pacific: Melbourne, Adelaide, Sydney, Jakarta, Manila, Kuala Lumpur, Hong Kong, Seoul and Tokyo.
 In September 2012, he and Clara Chung embarked on their Fall Tour presented by YesStyle, visiting 19 cities all over the US and Canada, starting in Los Angeles and ending in Orange County.